truth table: test_truth_table_tests

 I add “not” to the return statement

-return not x
+94 return not first_input

 the terminal shows AttributeError